 Senior Planning and Program Development Specialist

-Jacqueline Sanchez is currently the Senior Planning & Program Development Specialist at the Office of The Child Advocate (OCA).
+Jacqueline Lafontant is currently the Senior Planning & Program Development Specialist at the Office of The Child Advocate (OCA).
 Jaqueline has a Bachelor’s Degree in Social Work from Rhode Island College.
 Prior to joining the OCA staff in 2017, Jacqueline worked as a Juvenile Program Worker (JPW) at the Rhode Island Training School for Youth (RITS) from 2007-2017.
 There, Jaqueline worked to provide the custody, supervision and security of detained youths, including assisting in the rehabilitation, education, treatment, care and control of the residents.
 Jacqueline is serving as a Member of the Rhode Island Child Death Review Team, a Member of the Human Trafficking Task Force, and a Member of the Multi-Disciplinary Team at Hasbro Children’s Hospital/Aubin Child Protection Center.
 Jacqueline recently received her certification of Forensic Interviewing of Children in July 2017.

 Senior Planning and Program Development Specialist